RAHUL-AMBARAGONDA/azure-secure-three-tier-architecture/README.md

 kubectl apply -f azure-vote.yaml
 ```

-- What happens?
+- **What happens**?
 The voting app, which has a front-end (web tier) and a Redis-based backend (app tier), is deployed on the AKS cluster.
 Kubernetes manages the pods, networking, and load balancing for the application.

-Network Policies for AKS
+**Network Policies for AKS**

 Network Policies in Kubernetes help control traffic between different pods and services.
 This is important for isolating communication between the app and database tiers.